BU-CLOUD-F20/Secure_MultiParty/README.md

 * Provide researcher insights into existing codebase
   * Provide a "best" execution configuration for the existing codebase
   * Identify bottlenecks and other areas for improvement to the library as implemented.

+**__Questions:__**
+* This will need far more detail, answering the earlier questions will help to inform this section.
+* Once we know what users and what the user stories/envisioned high-level outcome is we can better ask questions concerning scope specifics...

 ---
 # 4. Solution Concept: